Anuradha-Herath/starnet/backend/API_README.md

 PORT=8080
 ```

-3. Set up the database by running the SQL script in `database_setup.sql` in your Supabase SQL editor.
+3. Set up the database by running the SQL script in `migrations/001_initial_setup.sql` in your Supabase SQL editor.

 4. Start the development server:
 ```bash